 GURPS is notable for completely averting this trope by including shock penalties for every landed attack, specific rules for dismemberment and allowing characters to survive down to -5xHP as long as they make HT rolls at -1, -2, -3 and -4xHP.
 In fact the rules note that it is only as -10xHP that there is nothing left of the character.

-In addition, it's possible to perform called shots (by taking penalties to the roll) so that you can shoot (or stab) someone in the vitals (for extra damage) or in a limb (where a given amount of damage will cripple that limb).
+In addition, it's possible to perform called shots (by taking penalties to the roll) so that you can shoot (or stab) someone in the vitals (for extra damage), in a limb (where a given amount of damage will cripple that limb), or in the groin (because crushing attacks inflict double the amount of shock on male characters).
 Note that the above-mentioned dismemberment rules are basically an extension of crippling rules—usually for use with really sharp blades.

 Averted in some d20-based Tabletop RPGs, most notably Star Wars d20 (the Revised Core Rulebook edition), as well as Spycraft and its derivee, the Stargate SG-1 RPG.
 Hit points are split into vitality points, which represent the type of damage a character can shrug off relatively easily, and wound points, which represent serious injury.
 After running out of vitality points, the character is fatigued, suffers ability penalties and cannot run, but is still alive, and further attacks will damage wound points.
 (Vitality points increase with level; wound points do not.)
 Only after running out of wound points does a Critical Existence Failure occur.
 Some types of damage, like fall damage, affect wound points directly and ignore vitality points, as do critical hits.
 So if you roll well, it's entirely possible for a first-level character to one-shot Darth Vader.